department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-06-15 - The permissions lifecycle for platform tools wiill be managed via version control.md

 1. The application has not been integrated into Keycloak
 2. The application has [been integrated into Keycloak](https://vfs.atlassian.net/wiki/spaces/AMT/pages/2088402974/Integrate+a+User-facing+Application+with+Keycloak), but has not configured authorization

+_Note: Currently, applications within Keycloak are identified manually.
+Similarly, permissions requests will be verified to come from the appropriate team manually.
+However, there is some potential for this to be automated, either by a) the CODEOWNERS file of the repo or b) the Platform Console.
+The effort required for automating verification using these tools is outside the scope of this RFC and can be described in a separate document._

 ### 1: Describe Permissions
 This step encompasses the process of detailing a platform tool's permissions in JSON format<sub>[[RFC6]](https://vfs.atlassian.net/wiki/spaces/AMT/pages/2142011842/RFC+6+AMT+integrators+can+describe+fine-grained+permissions+using+JSON)</sub>, including any support from AMT.